JarrettSpiker/JarrettSpiker.github.io/dndCampaigns/faldariaCampaign/documents.md

 # Documents

+## Notes from Celeste in the old library of Five Spire

+ - In *Antimagic Materials and Properties*: A Dimeritium blade to pierce shields and shatter the mask.
+A dragon slayer scimitar.
+A blight of rust.
+Flames stoked by the oil of a greater smoldering walrus, hot enough to crack even the greenest woods.

+ - In *Devilish Dealings; Dos, Donts, and general guidance to avoid selling your soul*: Knowledge, in exchange for power in kind.
+How fitting.
+But why would she want to know… It does not matter, I will wipe her from this world before she ever gets a chance to use it.
+I just pray that Mathas can help me find the answers…

+ - In *Devilish Dealings; Dos, Donts, and general guidance to avoid selling your soul*: I see now, how she means to trick me.
+It is horrible in its elegance.
+I see her plot, as surely as she must see mine.
+But she underestimates me, and she underestimates Mathas.
+The seeker of all knowledge ~~has~~ had more cunning than this foul creature, he would not have given me the price if he did not think it should be paid.
+I will not forsake his memory.

+  - In *Devilish Dealings; Dos, Donts, and general guidance to avoid selling your soul*: Three deals, and we are done.
+Well and truly done.
+There is no way for her to worm out, surely?
+The World Scar, healed.
+The walls of Five Spire town down, as they deserve.
+The dealmaker gets what they deserve.
+The Council gets what they deserve.
+I finally get what I deserve.

+ - In a folio labelled "Hunters", containing  different demon hunters of Junisia, past and present: Need an expert, the best.
+She will never go along, too short sighted….Nefros Dustfall has never been able to turn down a challenge.
+If lucky, he may be able to convince his sister as well.

+- In *Banishment: Send them back where they belong!*: The name.
+The ritual.
+The more power the better.
+The safer option, would not need to break the prison.
+But no, we are committed.
+No half measures.
+True name?
+The binders would have to know, and surely one of them would cave under properly applied pressure.
+Or if worst comes to worst the distasteful trick with the virgins would also work.

+- In *Slaying the Primordial*: The prison protects her.
+Once we crack it open, the Redeemer will keep her from escaping…force her to manifest.
+And while manifest, Kelian and I may strike her down.
+Forever. *Attached to this is a crude sketch of Kelian's power store in Briggs Harbour, and note saying "Can use all the power we can get"*

+- An underlined section of *Primordials and How they Manifest*:  A primordial entity cannot manifest on the material plane for more than a fraction of a minute before they dissipate.
+As we typically see in elemental beings, such as the leviathans, they must construct an avatar from materials native to the plane, suitable to their own essence.
+*This is followed by a note* Dealmaker must have an  avatar prepared to inhabit once her prison is cracked.
+But made from what?
+Cannot touch material plane directly while imprisoned…

 ## Notes from Celeste in Sixth Spire Books

 *These notes were found scrawled in the margins of various books in the Sixth Spire library by the Prophet of the Redeemer*